semanticClimate/IPCC-Queries/src/statements.md

 ## Chemicals

-The report also mentions <topic>chemicals</topic> in multiple facts.
+The report also mentions <topic>chemicals</topic> in multiple statements.
 We have these:

 <sparql>chemicals</sparql>